 - Maintaining electronic announcement and discussion lists.

-- Providing information and help to the music community through an events list and other online resources, and also providing special offers to members.
+- Providing information and help to the music community through an events list.

 Who Can Join the SMT?